We are as attached to our head’s hair as it (initially) is to us.

 5. Don’t Fake It

 Finally, despite what fancy hairdressers may tell you, using extensions and weaves or wearing tight wigs or hairpieces daily may damage hair follicles by stressing their anchor to the scalp.
 Sure, they may provide some temporary volume, but constantly wearing hair pieces is another hair-loss accelerator.
 Believe me: I know girls who have tried all kinds of hair extensions, and inevitably they end up with loads of hair being pulled out when they’re applied and removed.
-Also be careful with hair straighteners, tight pony tails, blow driers, harsh chemical hair dyes and heated rollers, all of which can further damage delicate hair and cause it to break off.
+Also be careful with hair straighteners, tight ponytails, blow dryers, harsh chemical hair dyes and heated rollers, all of which can further damage delicate hair and cause it to break off.
 Check out some natural hair dyes here.

 6. Top It Up

-While a proper diet rich in whole organic foods is the best conduit for nutrients to the body, if you find you just don’t have the time to plan such meals, then taking supplements may help.
+While a proper diet rich in whole organic foods is the best conduit for nutrients to the body, if you find you just don’t have the time to plan such meals, then taking supplements could help.
 Some that are created especially to help hair loss include saw palmetto based products, Noukrin (which also claims to help skin and nails), Florisene (rich in B12 and iron).
-All of these supplements are a bit pricey, and claim you will have to take them regularly and wait at least three months to see any results.
+All of these supplements are a bit pricey and claim you will have to take them regularly and wait at least three months to see any results.